algorandfoundation/algokit-cli/docs/features/project/run.md

 - `-l, --list`: List all projects associated with the workspace command.
 (Optional)
 - `-p, --project-name`: Execute the command on specified projects.
 Defaults to all projects in the current directory.
 (Optional)
 - `-t, --type`: Limit execution to specific project types if executing from workspace.
 (Optional)
-- `-c, --concurrent / -s, --sequential`: Execute workspace commands concurrently (default) or sequentially.
-(Optional)
+- `-s, --sequential`: Execute workspace commands sequentially, for cases where you do not have a preference on the execution order, but want to disable concurrency.
+(Optional, defaults to concurrent)
 - `[ARGS]...`: Additional arguments to pass to the custom command.
 These will be appended to the end of the command specified in the `.algokit.toml` file.

 To get detailed help on the above options, execute: